State of Wisconsin

 Summary of the Rule

 The department recently discovered that the way the department’s child welfare automation system eWiSACWIS was built and has been operating is not congruent with the adoption assistance rule on determining the amount of a supplemental payment based on a child’s identified needs.
-Section DCF 50.11 (1) (b) 2. b. provides that, for an adoption assistance agreement entered into on or after July 1, 2011, a supplemental payment is only available if a child has a total of 5 or more needs that have been identified as moderate or intensive using the department’s assessment tool.
+The current s.
+DCF 50.11 (1) (b) 2. b. provides that, for an adoption assistance agreement entered into on or after July 1, 2011, a supplemental payment is only available if a child has a total of 5 or more needs that have been identified as moderate or intensive using the department’s assessment tool.

 The rules remove the threshold eligibility requirement of “a total of 5 or more needs” for adoption assistance supplemental payments.
 This change will maintain the status quo for families and align the methodology for determining supplemental payments under the adoption assistance rule with the methodology in the subsidized guardianship rule.
 A child will need at least one need that has been identified as moderate or intensive to receive a supplemental payment, just as with foster care and subsidized guardianship.